ericrenone/The-Metric-Trap/README.md

 By January 2025, wage growth—another metric the Fed was watching—was officially 3.8-4.2%.
 This seemed to confirm the tight labor market thesis.
 If unemployment was low and wages were rising, it stood to reason that workers had leverage.

-But Sarah's experience told a different story.
-She was earning about $18 an hour doing gig work, and she was counted in those wage statistics.
-When the government averaged her gig wages in with the wages of full-time workers earning $80,000 a year, her low wage dragged down the average.
+But consider the mechanics: A gig worker earning $18 an hour is counted in those wage statistics.
+When the government averages her gig wages in with the wages of full-time workers earning $80,000 a year, her low wage affects the average.
+If millions of people move from traditional employment to gig work, the average wage figure can rise even if no individual worker actually sees a raise.

 But there was another, stranger statistical effect at play: compositional shifts.